DimZarifopoulos/Firenze/README.md

 ### 🔊 Accessibility & Details
 * The details page includes an "Listen" button that utilizes Text-to-Speech (TTS) to narrate the POI description.
-* Integrated web view to load external resources (e.g., Wikipedia links) directly within the app.
+* Integrated web view to load external resources (Wikipedia links) directly within the app.

 ### 📊 Database & User Statistics
 * A local database stores user information (name, age) and tracks usage counters (how many times each POI has been opened or listened to).